Royal India Society: Publications of the India Society

-The Royal India Society
+Royal India Society

-In 1944 the Society was granted permission to become The Royal India Society under the patronage of the Dowager Queen Mary of Teck.
+In 1944 the Society was granted permission to become the Royal India Society under the patronage of the Dowager Queen Mary of Teck.

 Subsequent names

-After partition, its name was again changed to the Royal India and Pakistan Society, and then again to the Royal India, Pakistan, and Ceylon Society.
+After partition, its name was again changed to the Royal India and Pakistan Society, and then again to the Royal India, Pakistan and Ceylon Society.
 In 1966 it merged with the East India Association.